beardgame/audio/README.md

 The `Bearded.Audio` package is available on NuGet.

+## Glossary

+* `Listener`: entity in a virtual world that represents the properties of the person listening to the sounds.
+OpenAL only supports a single listener.
+* `Source`: entity in a virtual world (with an optional position, velocity, etc.) that can play sounds from buffers.
+* `Buffer`: space on the sound card or reserved for the software OpenAL implementation for audio data.

 ## Getting started

 The quickest way to get going is to take a look at the `Bearded.Audio.Example` project, which shows a working example of loading and playing a sound.